mate-academy/py-taxi-service-forms/README.md

 10. Check your code style with `flake8`.

 ### Note: Attach screenshots of all created or modified pages to pull request.
+it would be better to attach screenshots to the comment, NOT in commit.
-It's important to attach images not links to them.
+It's important to **attach images** not links to them.
 See example:

 ![image](https://mate-academy-images.s3.eu-central-1.amazonaws.com/python_pr_with_images.png)